A. J. Henriksen: Racing career

-In 2004, Henriksen would downsize his schedule only running in 7 races, finishing in the top-10 three times.
+In 2004, Henriksen would downsize his schedule only running in 7 races, finishing in the top-ten three times.
 It was also during this year that Henriksen attempted to make his Nextel Cup debut at Pocono Raceway in August, driving the No. 90 Ford for Junie Donlavey.
-He unfortunately failed to qualify for the event however, in what was the final attempt for Donlavey Racing before closing down.
+He failed to qualify for the event, however, in what was the final attempt for Donlavey Racing before closing down.
 He would remain in ARCA for the next four years, driving a majority of his races with his family owned team while driving for other teams.

 After a two-year hiatus from the series, Henriksen would return in 2011, driving for his family owned team again in two events, failing to qualify at Indianapolis and finishing 11th at Salem.
-He would then run 6 races through 2012 and 2013 driving for Venturini Motorsports.
+He would then run six races through 2012 and 2013 driving for Venturini Motorsports.

 For 2014, Henriksen would not compete in ARCA, but would compete in the Trans Am Series, finishing third at New Jersey Motorsports Park.

-In 2017, Henriksen would make one more ARCA start, driving the No. 75 Toyota for Bob Schacht at Road America, where he started 15th and finished 16th after being involved in a crash on the final lap.
-He has not run an ARCA race since then, and currently races in the Grand National Super Series.
+In 2017, Henriksen would make one more ARCA start, driving the No. 75 Toyota for Bob Schacht at Road America, where he started fifteenth and finished sixteenth after being involved in a crash on the final lap.
+He has not run an ARCA race since then, and currently races in the Grand National Super Series Presented By ECC, a series where he was crowned the series champion in 2022 with six wins, eleven runner-up finishes and nineteen top three finishes throughout the year.
+He would go on to win the 2023 title as well.

+Along with still racing, he currently resides as the head of research and new product development at Engineered Components Company.

 Personal life

-Henriksen currently dually resides in Sailsbury and Mooresville, North Carolina.
+Henriksen currently resides in Dundee Township, Illinois.